jessiesiat/laradev/README.md

 Tables in laradev are prefix with 'laradev', i.e. 'laradev_books', etc. except for 'users' table.

-To create the table, run this in your command line `php artisan migrate:install laradev`
+To create the tables, run this in your command line `php artisan migrate:install laradev`

 ### Auth